 Diving Papua New Guinea: Milne Bay North Coast Dive Sites – Tawali House Reef

-Tawali’s house reef stretches from inside the bay on the southern side of the headland, where the main resort is loacated, round around the headland itself and into the northern bay.
+Tawali’s house reef stretches from inside the small bay on one side of the headland where the main resort is located, round around the headland itself and into the larger bay where the service jetty is.

 You could spend hours just grazing it as there is a lot to see, but if nothing else you must do one dusk dive right at the end of the jetty, because there is a very nice coral head that hosts numerous mandarin fish.